NoraGibson/artTOOLS/README.md

 TRY ME!: https://NoraGibson.github.io/artTOOLS/choreography_tool1.html

  **IMPROVED!
 Contemporary Ballet Choreography Tool** This tool improves upon the "Ballet Modifier" in a few ways: refined modifiers, additional ballet terms, and added ballet facings.
 Made in Python using Streamlit, this app, with its improved UI, allows users to create a list of ballet steps with contemporary modifications and traditional facings.
-Sequences may be saved and downloaded as a .txt file for sharing with other dancers.
+Sequences may be saved and downloaded as a .txt file for sharing with other dancers for endless individual creative interpretation.
 Enjoy!
 Accessible via mobile or desktop.

   **Ballet Modifier**

 This tool combines traditional ballet terminology with modifying dynamic action words to contemporize ballet and allow for creative collaboration between dancer and automation.
 Create a sequence of movements, and even download the list to share with other dancers.
-See how the instructions may be creatively interpreted by differnt minds and bodies!
+See how the instructions may be creatively interpreted by different minds and bodies!
 Accessible via mobile or desktop.

 TRY ME!: https://NoraGibson.github.io/artTOOLS/ballet_modifier1.html